 - ANVISA Medicine Registry Number

-- unique serial number (13 characters, freely chosen by the manufacturer, not linked to GITIN)
+- unique serial number (up to 20 characters, generated by a pseudo-random number generator, not linked to GTIN)

 - expiration date

 - lot/batch number